 Aberaeron is a lovely harbour town with colourful Georgian houses.
 For Welsh gifts visit Seld.
 Find fashion accessories at Glamôr; ladies clothes, shoes, accessories and gifts at Joy's, as well as colour and style consultations.
 Naturally Scrumptious is a popular deli and café bar offering a wide range of local, regional and international deli products.
 Not far from Aberaeron, in Cross Inn, is Welsh Vernacular Antiques, currently open by appointment.

 Brecon has a good selection of independent retailers as well as high street stores.
 Find a special gift at Beacons Crafts selling quirky china sculptures and locally handmade things.
-Clarke’s Toy Shop is a popular and historic shop and pick up some top class country and formal clothing at Aiden Sweeney.
+Clarks Toys is a popular and historic shop and pick up some top class country and formal clothing at Aiden Sweeney.
+The country and lifestyle department store Nicholls sells gifts, clothes and renowned brands.
 Ardent Gallery has an excellent selection of artists including pieces from nationally recognised artist Timmy Mallett to local artists such as Allan Morgan.
 Gate Gallery & Glassworks located on the riverside in a 17th century building where there is a gallery of glasswork, ceramic, silver, enamel and acrylic art.
 Check websites for details and updates.